 We started settling into a routine of morning time a while back.
 It was a natural outcome of the rhythms of our day.
 But getting a routine right took some adjusting.
 And sticking to it became even harder as seasons in our lives changed.
 Thankfully, I feel like we have really found our homeschool groove in the past 6 months.
 Scheduling seems to be easier.
 Getting through the day without major tantrums is a blessing in itself.
 And staying the course when diaper changes or nap times interrupt our day has become de rigueur.

 I started evaluating the things in our Gathering time that “stuck.”
 The things the kids would beg for.
 Or mention throughout the day.
 And I started adjusting.
 Technical difficulties (mine) switched our Spotify playlist playing from the wireless speaker in the living room to the smart speaker in the kitchen.
 And suddenly we had migrated to the kitchen for our Gathering.
-And we were doing it at the beginning of the day more likely than not.
+Also, we were gathering at the beginning of the day more likely than not.

 A Gathering Idea